 How to Get Started in Day Trading – Anyone Can Do It

-Most want-to-be-traders are under the false impression that they need lots of money or need certain connections to become a day trader.
+Most want-to-be-traders are under the false impression that they need lots of money or certain connections to become a day trader.
 That’s not the case.
-There are lots of options for want-to-be-day-traders that require very little capital (if any capital) and will provide you with the tools you need to succeed.
-If you go at it completely alone, then yes, you will need some capital to fund your trading and pay your bills (see How Much Money Do I Need to Become a Day Trader), but going at it alone isn’t the only option.
+There are lots of options for want-to-be-day-traders that require very little capital.
+If you go at it completely alone, then yes, you will need some capital to fund your trading and pay your bills, but trading alone isn’t the only option.
 Low-capital options include trading for a firm, or trading forex on your own.
 We will discuss these options in more detail later on.

 So let’s look at the options available to those who want to start day trading, or who are looking for a way to progress their day trading career.